gTLD RDAP Profile

 - RDAP Response Profile that intends to map current policy requirements to the RDAP implementation with flexibility to incorporate future policy changes with minimal reengineering.

-ICANN org recommends gTLD registries and registrars to implement this February-2019 version of the gTLD RDAP profile in their RDAP service.
+Before 21 August 2024, gTLD registries and registrars must continue to implement the February-2019 version of the gTLD RDAP profile.

 Previous Work